 The investment strategy further integrates sustainability factors through the fund's inclusions, exclusions and active ownership.
 If deemed necessary according to the Active Ownership Policy framework of Danske Invest Fund Management Ltd, engagement will be initiated with issuers on significant sustainability topics.
+The fund

-The fund votes on environmental and/or social proposals in accordance with the Active Ownership Policy and Voting Guidelines that apply for Danske Invest Fund Management Ltd
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. votes on environmental and/or social proposals in accordance with the Active Ownership Policy and Voting Guidelines that apply for Danske Invest Fund Management Ltd